Shopify/toxiproxy-ruby/README.md

 documentation](https://github.com/shopify/toxiproxy)

 ## Usage

+The Ruby client communicates with the Toxiproxy daemon via HTTP.

 For example, to simulate 1000ms latency on a database server you can use the `latency` toxic with the `latency` argument (see the Toxiproxy project for a